-This brief guide is designed to help students in Humanities E-100, an Extension school class taught by Stephen Shoemaker, ferret out quality monographic and journal literature.
+This brief guide is designed for students in Humanities E-100, a Spring 2021 Extension school class taught by Stephen Shoemaker.

 Let me know -- at any point in the semester -- if you have questions about searching, locating primary and secondary sources, or citing materials.
 We can triage by email or meet up on Zoom for a one-on-one conversation,